 - Case 1: Read protection disabled after the write unprotection: - Erase the entire option byte area by using the OPTER bit in the Flash memory control register (FLASH_CR) - Program the correct RDP code 0x00A5 to unprotect the memory.
-This operation first forces a Mass Erase of the main Flash memory.
-Mass erase is performed both on bank 1 and bank 2. - Reset the device (system reset) to reload the option bytes (and the new WRP[3:0] bytes), and to disable the write protection - Case 2: Read protection maintained active after the write unprotection, useful for inapplication programming with a user boot loader: - Erase the entire option byte area by using the OPTER bit in the Flash memory control register (FLASH_CR) - Reset the device (system reset) to reload the option bytes (and the new WRP[3:0] bytes), and to disable the write protection.
+This operation first forces a Mass Erase of the main Flash memory. - Reset the device (system reset) to reload the option bytes (and the new WRP[3:0] bytes), and to disable the write protection - Case 2: Read protection maintained active after the write unprotection, useful for inapplication programming with a user boot loader: - Erase the entire option byte area by using the OPTER bit in the Flash memory control register (FLASH_CR) - Reset the device (system reset) to reload the option bytes (and the new WRP[3:0] bytes), and to disable the write protection.